About environmental permits

 Complaints and appeals

-If your application is refused, you should be clearly informed of the reasons for this.
-If your application is approved with conditions, you should have been able to comment on conditions when your permit was being written.
-If after the process you still don't agree with what the permit imposes on your business, or you are not clear why it was refused, please contact us.
+If we refuse your application, we will clearly inform you of the reasons for this.
+If we approve your application with conditions, you were able to comment on conditions at the time of writing the permit.
+If after the process you still do not agree with what the permit imposes on your business, or you are not clear of the reason for refusal, please contact us.

 If you want to challenge this decision, please contact us by writing to the address below.